mkieblesz/local-workspace/README.md

     Once fixtures are present running won't make an effect.

-## Usage
+## First run

-First run `make clone patch` to clone and patch all repos defined in `repolist`.
+`make clone patch` to clone and patch all repos defined in `repolist`.
 If you want to omit certain repos from your workflow you can comment them out with `#`.
 Note that some repos are dependent on others.

-### Services on hosts and dbs in docker

 It's recommended to run dbs in docker with the use of docker compose and services on host.
-This avoids complications with dbs setup and maintenance and ease of development - no need to execing into machine.
+This avoids complications with dbs setup and maintenance and ease of development - no need to execing into machine, more resources available etc. On the other hand you will have to have all repo requirements satisfied on local.

-Testing services:

-* `make ultimate` starts everything up
+* `make ultimate` starts everything up; will take up to 1 hour, mainly because of cms migrations
 * `./tests/healthcheck.sh` will healthcheck services, which will fail because cold cache is not populated
 * `./scripts/eval.sh cms make -f new_makefile run-celery` will run celery, keep it for few seconds to populate the cache
 * `ctrl+c` to quit celery
 * `./tests/healthcheck.sh` should succeed
 * browse services
 * `ctrl+c` from tab where services are running
-* `make kill-docker` shuts down db containers
+* `make kill-dbs` shuts down db containers

-Working on individual repos:
+From now on when starting working task you just need to comment out irrelevant services to your work from `repolist` file.
+After that just run `make run` and it will start db containers and services on host.

+Here is an example workflow:

-* `make ultimate` starts everything up
+* `make run` starts everything up
 * open new terminal tab

     ```bash
     source scripts/activate.sh
     work <repo>
-    fuser -k $PORT/tcp
+    fuser -k $PORT/tcp  # stops running server so you can debug directly
     make -f new_makefile run
     ```